vuongsg/game-n-queens/README.md

 # N Queens
 N queens puzzle.
-You can try with 4x4, 6x6, 8x8 and 10x10 boards.
+You can try with variant 4x4, 6x6, 8x8 and 10x10 boards.

 ## Running
 ```